abelfp/data_engineering_cmb/README.md

 # Data Engineering Capstone Project - CMB Simulated Data

+You can find the Write Up for this project under the directory `src/write_up/project_write_up.pdf`.

 ## CMB Data
 The data processed in this package was obtained from LAMBDA - NASA.
 You can learn more on the data